ClusterHQ/flocker/docs/labs/installer.rst

 Cleaning up your cluster
 ========================

-When you're done, if you want to clean up, run the following steps.
-Run the following to clean up your AWS instances and your cluster directory:
+When you're done, if you want to clean up, run the following steps to clean up your volumes, your instances and your local files:

 .. prompt:: bash $